Anthony-R-G/ConservationApp/README.md

 ### Donating

 You can show your support for animal conservation efforts by clicking on the large donate button found on every animal's page.
-This will redirect you in-app to the relevant conservation for that specific animal.
+This will redirect you in-app to the relevant conservation/project for that specific animal.
 Getting involved is just a tap away.

 ![screen 1](https://media.giphy.com/media/Rm2YUtHLivpcvSU0Yg/giphy.gif)